mladent/GetClean/README.md

 - Uses descriptive activity names to name the activities in the data set.

   This element was moved to the end to simplify processing

+- Save the tidy data table to output